danielschemmel/meson-cpp-scaffold/README.md

 ### MinGW

 Configuration is not currently successful on MinGW.
-MinGW would support a modern `g++` without ASAN or UBSAN.
+While MinGW would support a modern `g++`, neither ASAN or UBSAN are supported.